YuriyHolovchak/final-website/README.md

-# WebsiteOnCloud
+# final-website
 Creation of a website to be hosted on AWS.

-This website will be about jokes.
+This website will be about three jokes.